mitcda/bitre.scrapeATRF/README.md

 # bitre.scrapeATRF

-An R library containing a database of historical Australasian Transport Research Forum (ATRF) paper references.
+An R package containing a database of historical Australasian Transport Research Forum (ATRF) paper references.
 The package also includes a script to automatically scrape the ATRF paper archive (http://atrf.info/papers/index.aspx) and create the database.